Can you use Jira to measure DORA metrics?

 Mean time to restore service

-The mean time to restore metric is important for understanding how quickly an organization canrecover from a service incident.
-It measures the time it takes to fix the problem and restore service.
+The mean time to restore service is essential for understanding how quickly an organization can recover from a service incident.
+It measures the time it takes to fix the problem and repair service.
 If teams use Jira Service Management, they can log and analyze how long it takes to resolve incidents.
-Jira provides detailed reporting and analytics, so teams can calculate the mean time to restore service based on real-time data.
+Jira provides detailed reporting and analytics so teams can calculate the mean time to restore service based on real-time data.

 Limitations of DORA metrics in Jira